The Minolta Vectis S-1: APS done right?

 The user experience was very pleasant.
 Minolta cameras of the AF era have always been very pleasant to use, and the Vectis was no exception, provided you put the right lens on the body.

 Unfortunately, the kit lens – a 28-56mm f:4-5.6 zoom, was not something Minolta should have been proud of.
 Poorly built, if proved fragile, and the quality of the pictures it produced was far from impressive.
 Mine broke rapidly, and I replaced it with a much better 22-80mm lens, which was correctly built, and could produce great pictures – with the right film in the body.
-APS’ promoters had decided that 200 ISO would be the “normal” sensitivity, but APS used a smaller negative than 35mm, and the quality of the enlargments from 200 ISO film never convinced me.
+The promoters of APS had decided that 200 ISO would be the “normal” sensitivity, but APS used a smaller negative than 35mm, and the quality of the enlargments from 200 ISO film never convinced me.
 The 100 ISO film, on the contrary, was very good.
 On a good bright and sunny day, with a good lens and 100 ISO film, APS could compete with 35mm.

 My Vectis was defeated by one of design flaws of APS: the fragile automatic film loading system.
 A tiny piece of plastic broke in the camera, preventing the film door to open.
 Having it repaired was not an option.
 I sold the lens, and trashed the camera.